arquitecturaaadcm/mapbakery.github.io/README.md

 ![continues changes](images/Diagram.png)

 Especially when makers, thinkers and decision -makers must work together it is important to have a set of common maps which are made via collaboration on a (digital) whiteboard.
-That gives everybody the opportunity to fill in the holes in other people's mental images and align all mental images.
+That gives everybody the opportunity to fill the holes in their own mental maps by aligning them with the whiteboard maps.
+It makes it also easy to discover the unknows, the things which need more exploration.

+The best thing is just to start mapping with just points, paths, areas and arrows.
+For inspiration you can look at some of the examples below.

 ## Examples